hassanmohaideen/InterviewPrep/README.md

 * Take a look at the `if (i != pos && candidates[i] == candidates[i - 1])` this is meant to be that we don't take the next value if it is the same as the previous value (aka a duplicate)
 ## Merging Arrays
 * You can merge items by going through the array and then adding them to an item that you are going to put together
+* Think about merging backwards for sorted arrays
+* Think about using multiple pointers
+* Think about using heaps
+## Intervals
+* Determining whether intervals are overlapping you just have to see if the start of one is in the range of the other
+* When you are adding an interval into a list of intervals (and merging so that there are no-overlapping intervals).
+  * You can first add the interval into the list in the sorted order
+  * Then you go through the intervals in the list and see whether or not you need to merge it with the next interval in the list